Helena Ponette: Career

 In 2023, she was a member of the Belgian 4 × 400 m relay team at the World Championships in Budapest, Hungary that finished 5th in the final.
 She also ran the 400 metres where she was eliminated in the heats but did run a personal best.

 In 2024, at the World Athletics Relays in The Bahamas, she was on the team that qualified Belgium for the women's 4 × 400 metres relay at the 2024 Summer Olympic Games in Paris, France.
 And later that same year, she was on the Belgian 4 × 400 metres women's relay team that won a bronze medal at the European Athletics Championships having anchored the team in the final.

 At the 2024 Summer Olympic Games, she ran in the heats and final of both the mixed 4 × 400 metres relay and the women's 4 × 400 metres relay with the Belgium teams finishing 4th resp.
 7th in the finals.

 Having also qualified individually for the women's 400 metres via the World Athletics Rankings, she finished 6th in her round 1 heat and was eliminated in the repechages but did set a new personal best of 51.46 seconds.

 In March 2025, she ran the anchor leg of Belgium's 4 × 400 m mixed relay team that won a silver medal at the 2025 European Athletics Indoor Championships in Apeldoorn, The Netherlands.
-In May 2025, at the World Athletics Relays in Guangzhou,China, she ran as a member of both the Belgium women's 4 x 400 metres relay and the mixed 4 x 400 metres relay teams qualifying both teams for the 2025 World Athletics Championships.
+In May 2025, at the World Athletics Relays in Guangzhou,China, she ran as a member of both the Belgium women's 4 × 400 metres relay and the mixed 4 × 400 metres relay teams qualifying both teams for the 2025 World Athletics Championships.
 At those 2025 World Athletics Championships in Tokyo, Japan, she won a bronze medal with the Belgian team in the mixed 4 × 400 metres relay and finished fourth in the final of the 2025 World Athletics Championships – Women's 4 × 400 metres relay.

+In March 2026, she was selected for the relays at the 2026 World Athletics Indoor Championships in Poland, winning the gold medal in the first ever indoor mixed 4 × 400 metres relay on 21 March running alongside Ilana Hanssens, Julien Watrin and Jonathan Sacoor.
+Their time of 3:15.60 was the fastest short track performance recorded for the event.

 Personal life

-Her parents are physicians, so are her grandfathers.
-A younger brother is also a medical student as of 2024.
+Ponette studies at the Faculty of Medicine of the KU Leuven in Belgium to become a Master of Medicine.
+She hails from a family of physicians: her parents are physicians, so are her grandfathers.
+An older sister is a pharmacist and a younger brother is also studying to become a medical doctor.